Fujian, China

 Many of the Chinese diaspora originate from Fujian, some settled on the nearby island of Taiwan which was administered as part of Fujian province in Qing times.
 With only very poor roads over the mountains, the sea ports of Fujian were used by emigrants to sail away to a new life (and many as ‘coolies’).
 Hakka people live in the south west of the province and still use their own language.

 More recently the defeat of Chiang Kaishek and the Republic of China Nationalists in 1949 led to continuing friction between Taiwan and the Communist mainland.
-The isolated small islands (Jinmen; Mazu islands) within easy sight of the Fujian coast ‘belong’ to the Taiwan government rather than Fujian and bristle with military defenses.
+There are isolated small islands (Jinmen and Mazu islands) within easy sight of the Fujian coast which ‘belong’ to the Taiwan government rather than Fujian and bristle with military defenses.
 The large, scattered diaspora of Fujianese in Taiwan and throughout south-east Asia has helped their families financially and funded industrial development and universities, as the emigrants still remember their ancestral roots and send money home.
 Continuing improvement of relations with Taiwan is bringing new opportunities for development.

 Fujian Geography